 How VPNs work

 A VPN obscures your IP address to any website or app on your phone by creating a secure tunnel between you and the server you’re connected to.
-With most VPN services, you register for the product and then, when you connect, you select the country where you want to form the connection (such as the UK, Canada, Australia...practically anywhere).
+With most VPNs, you register for the product and then, when you connect, you select the country where you want to form the connection (such as the UK, Canada, Australia, Singapore... practically anywhere).

 When you connect from a phone or computer, the VPN creates a secure link so that you don’t expose your actual location or identity.
 This all works in the background.

-If you own an Android phone and register for a service like ExpressVPN, the service will create the VPN for all Internet traffic.
+If you register for a service like ExpressVPN, it will create a VPN for all Internet traffic.
 Let’s say you decide to fire up the Hulu app and watch some shows.
 The VPN makes sure you’re protected from prying eyes (and advertisers) for everything you do that’s Internet-related.
+Plus, if you're outside the US, you can watch it by logging on to a US VPN server.

 - How does a VPN protect your privacy and anonymity?